pikamau5/maya_script_loader/README.md

 Features:

-* Loads list of scripts from database
+* Load list of whl packages from remote location using database
-* Installs the script
+* Install the package
-	* Copy script folder to Maya scripts folder
+	* Extract whl to Maya scripts folder
-	* Installs dependencies from requirements.txt
+	* Install dependencies if needed
 * Uninstall
-* Run the script
+* Run

-* Checks if the script is up to date
+* Check if the script is up to date

-To do:
-* Integrate error reporting to all scripts..?
-* Use .whl files instead of folders?
+Requirements for whl:
+* setup.py must have following fields:
+	* name
+	* version
+	* install_requires
+* check example_package_src folder for examples